rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 ### Getting Started with PSAT CLI

-To leverage the PSAT CLI's capabilities, you can either choose to install it as a node module or clone the repository and build it locally.
+To leverage the PSAT CLI's capabilities, you can either choose to install it as a node package or clone the repository and build it locally.

 #### Installing a PSAT CLI package